Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Me-points:  1/3
 	14. Special categories:
 	15. Conversion potential:  Unknown
+86. Basic Income
+	1. Challenge cured:  Unscrupulous Society
+		1. Challenge cure interpretation:  I see two interpretations for this one.
+The first interpretation is the naaasty one.
+By punting about the idea of the basic income, society starts to see who wants to be a beggar getting stuff for free.
+These people are then marginalized.
+Since those people are themselves unscrupulous, this clears up productivity.
+		2. Alternative cure interpretation:  The loving interpretation is that the Basic Income bribes people out of the way.
+It takes people in make-work jobs and convinces them that they should get out of the way of advancement.
+It convinces unscrupulous people to "take it easy" and enjoy society on a dime.
+Big cons don't start as often, and unwind more smoothly when they do.
+Even people who get taken advantage of recover more successfully.
+		3. Challenge cure boost:  I see every objective point as stabilizing a target potential immortal so that they can enter galactic society under a known term.
+In this case, curing unscupulous societies invites people into galactic society whose requirement is that galactic society not be unscrupulous.
+	2. Author appeal:  This could really work!
+	3. Narrative indicator:  It forces the Wealth descriptions to be more honest at higher levels, as well.
+These societies are more egalitarian by far.
+	4. Mechanism proposal:  This sets up interstellar subsidization of the economy so that poverty is alleviated and people are no longer miserable due to privation.
+	5. Mechanism proposal:  Far from crushing productivity, this encourages automation of the economy and the reconstruction *of* the economy in hedonological forms.
+As people are increasingly only willing to work in ways that support their happiness, work itself becomes more like something that supports happiness.
+	6. Author appeal:  Humanity BADLY needs more industrial automation IRL, and could do a lot more of it.
+This would result in that being done.
+All those fears of "what would the truckers do if we automated their trucks" and "what would the checkout clerks do if we installed autocheckouts everywhere" would be gone.
+	7. Categorization:  This is very essential to hedonology!
+	8. Siphon quality analysis:  This is a 5/5 siphon in that it suggests that the Commonwealth really is bringing the territory into their own.
+It doesn't make sense to me that galaxy-settling societies should be impoverished and forced to work or else!
+	9. Categorization:  This encourages more diverse employment as it encourages societies to hunt for the ability to sustain people in jobs they truly enjoy.
+	10. Bureaucratic waste analysis:  Almost none of this is literally bureaucratic.
+The mechanisms are far more efficient than conventional welfare.
+However, it does literally pay people not to work.
+	11. Liberation rating:  5/5
+	12. Protection rating:  4/5 (unscupulous challenge cure), 5/5 (scrupulous challenge cure)
+	13. Siphon quality:  5/5
+	14. Technological smoothness:  3/5
+	15. Technological extremophilia:  5/5
+	16. Stress/boredom rating:  2/5 (Calm)
+	17. Me-points:  2/3
+	18. Special categories:  Hedonological, Diversifying

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.